Goal-oriented learning of stochastic differential equations using error bounds on path-space observables: Introduction

-Goal-oriented learning is then framed as a variational problem, where minimizing a tractable upper bound is a proxy for minimizing the intractable error in the observable.
+Goal-oriented learning is then framed as a variational problem, where minimizing a tractable upper bound over a parametric class of drift functions is a proxy for minimizing the intractable error in the observable.
 The contributions of this paper can be summarized as follows: \begin{itemize} \item We prove an information-theoretic upper bound to the squared error in a path-space observable of the surrogate SDE in \Cref{lem:2momentbd}.
 The upper bound is useful for sensitivity analysis and uncertainty quantification, as well as for obtaining an efficient estimate of the order of magnitude of the error.
-In \Cref{sec:goerrbd}, we discuss how the upper bound holds under broader conditions on the observable compared to related information inequalities. \item We introduce the goal-oriented loss in \Cref{def:goloss}, with both forward and reverse formulations to suit different data regimes.
+In \Cref{sec:goerrbd}, we discuss how the upper bound holds under broad conditions on the observable. \item We introduce the goal-oriented loss in \Cref{def:goloss}, with both forward and reverse formulations to suit different data regimes.
 We identify conditions under which the goal-oriented loss holds as an upper bound to the error in the observable in \Cref{prop:golossineq}. \item We derive a closed-form gradient of the goal-oriented loss, to be used in gradient-based optimization, in \Cref{prop:gradgoloss}.
 A component of the formula is the gradient of the path-space observable with respect to parameters of the drift function, which we derive in \Cref{prop:gradobs}. \item We present an empirical estimator of the goal-oriented loss in \eqref{eq:golossf_discrete} and highlight sources of numerical error in its evaluation.
-Through numerical experiments on estimating the mean first hitting time of overdamped Langevin systems, we show that the goal-oriented loss can exhibit faster convergence and greater robustness to error in the data distribution compared to other loss functions for surrogate modeling of stochastic dynamical systems. \end{itemize}
+Through numerical experiments on estimating the mean first hitting time of overdamped Langevin systems, we show that models learned with the goal-oriented loss can exhibit faster convergence to the true value of the observable and greater robustness to error in the data distribution compared to other loss functions for surrogate modeling of SDEs. \end{itemize}